What does an artist and someone planning for his or her later

 craft a solid plan for distribution of your assets.
 For example, do

 you know one of the greatest risks that retirees face?
-The
+It's the

 possibility of outliving their money, according to the Society of